-Figure 279.
+Figure 290.
 Recharge opportunity areas are places where water can percolate into the groundwater table.
-Proposed projects sites and planned major projects (right) can bolster existing recharge opportunity areas (left) in the capture and storage of water through wet and dry seasons.
+Proposed projects sites and planned major projects (pink areas in the right diagram) can bolster existing recharge opportunity areas (black outlined groundwater areas and the pink dashed forebay in the left diagram) in the capture and storage of water through wet and dry seasons.
 Source: Geosyntec, OLIN, based on Groundwater Basin Boundaries, California Department of Water Resources, 2015.

 The temporal variability in rainfall poses some challenges.
 However, technical solutions exist that can create an efficient process for capturing, diverting, storing, treating, and ultimately recharging our local groundwater aquifers with stormwater.
 Where possible in the watersheds and along the tributaries, water should be captured and allowed to percolate into the groundwater table.
 However, once flows reach the mainstem of the LA River, the opportunities for infiltration are mostly lost unless water can be safely diverted from the channel for potential recharge or reuse.
 Operating a water treatment facility to treat fluctuating flows from sporadic rainfall events can be technically challenging.
-Figure 280 depicts various scenarios of diversion rates from the LA River with and without temporary storage.
-It has been estimated that without storage, yields upwards of 30,000 AFY of treated water is available for groundwater recharge.
+Figure 291 depicts various scenarios of diversion rates from the LA River with and without temporary storage.
+It has been estimated that without storage, yields upwards of 30,000 AFY of treated water are available for groundwater recharge.
 These yields increase significantly with the implementation of centralized and distributed storage projects upstream along the river and in the watershed.
-Over time, if approximately 5,000 acre-feet of active storage can be developed through upstream surface projects (reoperation of Sepulveda Basin, implementation of river parks, tunnels, detention basins, etc) estimated capture volumes could yield nearly 50,000 AFY of treated water.
+Over time, if approximately 5,000 AF of active storage can be developed through upstream surface projects (reoperation of Sepulveda Basin, implementation of river parks, tunnels, detention basins, etc.), estimated capture volumes could yield nearly 50,000 AFY of treated water.